Series: Dragon Ball Z

 I also played lots with these!
 The ones I was missing, my friend would have and vice versa (often shops only had 1 of each, and we both bought them).
 Dragonball was also a huge influence in my understanding of English.
 I played with these figures in English!, as they spoke English on tv.
 Kid logic?

 I mostly bought the “standard” action figures.
 But of course when I saw these I bought them, as I bought everything Dragonball at the time.
 Instant disappointment when I came home though.
 The small figures were great, but their rubber counterparts… The Majin Vegeta I had looked the worst.
 He seemed a bit better with the small Vegeta inside him, but he just looked like a fat blob.
+I think the weird rounded muscles and lack of neck caused this.
 Same for Perfect Cell.
+He was blue and had a funny looking face.
 I was also scared I would break the rubber by placing the figures in, as they were a tight fit, at least Vegeta was.

-When I started saving for Uni and started selling some of my collection, these were the first to go!
-I considered keeping the smaller figures, but I’d feel bad for breaking up a set that was so complete.
-The only one I kept was Majin Buu.
+When I started selling some of my collection for my big move, these were the first to go!
+I considered keeping the smaller figures, but I’d feel bad for breaking up a set that was complete.
+The only one I planned on keeping was Majin Buu.
 Somehow, this suits Majin Buu!
 He’s already fat and the rubber made for perfect play.
 I had countless figures kicking him in the gut, for him to only absorb the blow and bounce right back.
 He was the perfect Majin Buu to play with!
 The smaller Buu is also great, as I didn’t have any of him without a nose yet.

 As simple as they are compared to the figures now, these are so nostalgic to me.
 I still prefer the regular action figures though.